project-alice-assistant/HermesLedControl/README.md

 # snipsLedControl
-Provides an easy way to control your leds on a Snips install It is reading /etc/snips.toml on start to get the mqtt server in use as well as the device's siteId.
+Provides an easy way to control your leds on a Snips install.

+It is reading /etc/snips.toml on start to get the mqtt server in use as well as the device's siteId.
 It defaults to 'localhost' and 'default' if these aren't set in snips.toml